DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/10 Component-Specific Types.md

 Each DevExtreme component has its own set of types.
 To access these types, import `DxComponentTypes` where `Component` is the component name.

-Our codebase includes the following lines (for example, in DateBox source code):

-    import type * as DxDateBoxTypes from "devextreme/ui/date_box_types";
-    export { DxDateBoxTypes };

-Here, `import type` is used to [import only types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export) from a module, not the actual code that runs during runtime. `* as DxDateBoxTypes` means "import everything" from the module `"devextreme/ui/date_box_types"` and bundle it under the name `DxDateBoxTypes`.

-We then export `DxDateBoxTypes` so you can import these types in your application:
+We export `DxDateBoxTypes` [aggregated export](/Documentation/Guide/Common/TypeScript_Guides/Syntax_Elements/#Aggregated_Export) so you can import these types in your application:

     <!-- tab: App.vue -->
     <template>